Granville Township Fire and Emergency Medical Services

 The Granville Township Fire Department (GTFD), is operated by the Granville Township Board of Trustees.
 The GTFD serves Granville Township including the Village of Granville and Denison University.
 It also serves portions of McKean Township and Union Township under a contractual agreement.
 The Department is funded by Granville Township fire levies (4.8 mills) as well as contract fees from McKean and Union Townships.

 The GTFD operates from a single facility at 133 North Prospect Street in Granville.
 The fire station was constructed by the Village of Granville in 1972, and is leased to the Township at ten year intervals for one dollar per year.
 Granville Township also owns the structures at 133 and 135 East College Street, adjacent to the fire station, which are used as department offices and dormitory facilities.
+Plans for a new modern Fire Station to be built on S. Main St. are in process, with completion expected in late 2019 or 2020.

 2015 Station Replacement Feasibility Study: